 How To Make This Vegan Avgolemono Soup

-Add the lightly mashed chickpeas, chickenless stock or vegetable broth, and nutritional yeast to the pot and bring to a boil.
+Adding Chickpeas and Broth: Add the minced garlic and Italian spice blend, cooking for another minute.
+Then, stir in the lightly mashed chickpeas, chickenless stock or vegetable broth, and nutritional yeast.
+Bring the mixture to a boil.

-Once boiling, add in the uncooked orzo (or rice of your choice) and lower the heat to a simmer.
+Cooking the Orzo: Once boiling, add the uncooked orzo and lower the heat to a simmer.
+Cook for approximately 10 minutes, or until the orzo is al dente.

 Tips & Tricks For This Vegan Greek Lemon Orzo Soup Recipe